UBCEnvision/UBCEnvision.github.io/_projects/agrobot.md

 <b> Chassis Team Member </b>: Designing and constructing the AgroBot chassis and powertrain system.

-<b> Exterminating Mechanism Team Member </b>: Designing and building the AgroBot's precision exterminating mechanisms (chemcial and mechanical).
+<b> Exterminating Mechanism Team Member </b>: Designing and building the AgroBot's precision exterminating mechanisms (pesticide and mechanical).

+<b> Robotics Coordinator </b>: Assist in design and development, coordinate meetings (internal and external), create deadlines and ensure sub-project intergration.

+Apply here: *link* <br>
+Deadline to apply: 11:59 pm, April 14th <br>
+If you have any questions regarding the project or recruitment, please email: ubcagrobot@gmail.com